Category Archives: Healthy Home

 The new school year is here and thousands of children are heading off to school each day with packed lunches

 Making school lunches can be a bit of a nightmare.
-Every mother wants to send their children off to school with a healthy lunch (even if occasionally they succumb to outside pressure and include unhealthy snacks such as potato chips).
-Lots of children are now known to have reactions to certain foods and many schools impose limitations on the inclusion of certain foods, and of course this limits choices.
+Every mother wants to send their children off to school with a healthy lunch.
+Lots of children have reactions to different foods and many schools impose limitations on the inclusion of certain foods, and of course this limits choices.
 There is lots of advice and suggestions around about school lunches and it is very easy to find ideas for healthy lunch boxes.

 But in addition to what the children actually eat there is also the question of how to package it.
-With the new school year beginning this week and thousands of children heading off to school each day with lunches packed into plastic boxes and wrapped tightly in plastic cling film now is again the right time to revisit the question of the dangers on the kids health of chemicals leaching out of the plastic and into the food.
+With the new school year beginning this week and thousands of children heading to school with lunches packed in plastic boxes and wrapped tightly in plastic cling film this is the right time to revisit the question of the dangers of plastics on the kids health.

 Plastics deserve their bad name!
 There have been numerous studies showing the adverse effects of plastics – in particular PVC, polycarbonate and polystyrene which contain the chemicals DEHP, Bisphenol A (BPA) and nonylphenol, all xeno-oestrogens.